 A Disaster Recovery System (DRS) is similar to a backup, but a DRS helps with major incidents.
 This system takes snapshots of a computer, saving everything from data to applications.
 Therefore, you will not have to worry about losing anything necessary for work, even if downtime strikes.

-Need More Solutions for Downtime?
+Need More Solutions for Disaster Preparedness?

 A network downtime event is inevitable, but knowing the causes and the ways to cut downtime, can help an organization be prepared.
 For more information about network downtime, contact Total Computer Solutions at 336.804.8449 or fill out a form here to be contacted by one of our representatives.